As tourists move in, Italians are squeezed out on holiday island of Capri

 Barely out of Naples, those on a tight schedule start queuing in the aisles to ensure they are first off the boat to grab a seat on one of a handful of small buses that head up the hill to town.
 Stragglers risk a lengthy wait.

-Only 20% of staff in his school actually live on Capri, he said, with everyone else arriving on the ferries -- a daily grind that means most of his colleagues stay no more than two or three years before seeking a transfer to mainland schools.
+Only 20 per cent of staff in his school actually live on Capri, he said, with everyone else arriving on the ferries – a daily grind that means most of his colleagues stay no more than two or three years before seeking a transfer to mainland schools.

 Roberto Faravelli, who runs a Bed and Breakfast near the port, says people like himself might be willing to rent their properties to workers if the region offered incentives to close the gap on lucrative holiday lets.